MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 ## Troubleshooting

-* **I'm getting a setup error but all the values I entered are correct!** Please ensure that you've completed all the prerequisites listed in the setup instructions above.
+* **I'm getting a setup error but all the values I entered are correct!** Please ensure that you've completed all the prerequisites listed above the setup instructions.

 * **I have a private ACS endpoint, can I use this integration?** At this time, we do not support connecting to private ACS endpoints.

+* **The ACS index I want to connect is part of a different M365 tenant, can I still connect it in Microsoft Search?** At this time, we do not support cross-tenant connection.
+The ACS service must be part of the same M365 tenant in which you want to make the content available in Micosoft Search.

 * **End users aren't seeing any results, why?** There are a few reasons why your end users may not be seeing ACS content in Microsoft Search, please verify the following: